Optional Practical Training

 Item 10: I-94 card

-The 11-digit number at the top of your I-94 card.
+The 11-digits number at the top of your I-94 card.

 Item 11: “Have you ever before applied for employment authorization from USCIS?”